4n3m4i1/Verilog_Utilities/Testbench_Utilities/Serial_Testbench_Autogen/README.md

 - `-d` Inline data to be serialized (hex -> 0xVALUE or base 10)

 - `-f` Format, protocol specific
-    - example: 8N1, 8O2, 7E2m etc.. (this is case sensitive!!)
+    - example: 8N1, 8O2, 7E2 etc.. (this is case sensitive!!)

+- `w` Data Width in bits for external file data source
+    - Valid: 8 (default), 16, 24, 32

 - `-D` Data from some file to be serialized
-    - Not supported fully at the moment
+    - Should be hex values seperated by a newline
+    - Example `-D file_in_execution_directory.txt`

 - `b` Baudrate, integer base 10 format (bits / s)

 - `T` Generate Testbench snippit code